<< Click to Display Table of Contents >> Navigation: Analysis Modeling > Tolerances > GD&T > Types of GD&Ts > Surface Profile |

 A pin with a Surface Profile GD&T applied to it set to either a DRF or From Nominal.

-Points defined with a Circle Size will deviate as Size, when applying a Surface Profile on the point.
+•Points defined with a Circle Size will deviate as location, when applying a Surface Profile on the circle point in the point's vector direction.

-A DVTI_profilesurf Surface Profile GD&T set to No DRF will control the form of the feature(s) in the Features list.
-As DVTI_flatness Flatness or DVTI_straightness Straightness cannot be applied to a curved surface, this is the only option for applying form variation to any curved surfaces.
+Straightness cannot be applied to a curved surface, this is the only option for applying form variation to any curved surfaces.
 When deviating form, each node on the feature will deviate independently of all other nodes on the surface.
 This differs from the location tolerance because the location tolerance is deviating all of the nodes together.
 When applied to a a feature of size such as a pin or hole, the size will vary independently at each cross section of the feature, but the axis will still remain perfect.
-This deviation style is identical to how 3DCS treats DVTI_circularitygdt Circularity, DVTI_cylindricity Cylindricity, or DVTI_straightness Straightness (linear zone on a pin or hole).
-An example of this is shown in the third image below.
+This deviation style is identical to how 3DCS treats

-Sample features with how a DVTI_profilesurf Surface Profile GD&T set to No DRF would commonly deviate are shown below.
+Sample features with how a Surface Profile GD&T set to No DRF would commonly deviate are shown below.

 Note: While only a few deviated locations are shown below, the actual variations will use the entire specified zone.